zhanggq96/zhanggq96.github.io/_posts/2017-06-07-kanji-frequency.markdown

     {% endfor %}
 </div>

-Many of the lowest g-ratio positions are filled by the numeral Kanji, (十,五,九,六,四,七,三,八,二); undoubtedly this is because the use of arabic numerals has taken over representation of numbers over the internet.
-Notably, however, the Kanji for one (一) is not in this list because it is still commonly used in meaningful compounds.
+Many of the lowest g-ratio positions are filled by the numeral Kanji, (十,五,九,六,四,七,三,八,二).
+Undoubtedly this is because the use of arabic numerals has taken over representation of numbers over the internet.
+However, the Kanji for one (一) is notably not in this list because it is still commonly used in meaningful compounds.
 Moreover, the Kanji for two (二) has the highest g-ratio of the numerals in this list, which I believe is due to the same aforementioned reason (common compounds include [二人][kanji-二人] and [二度と][kanji-二度と]).

 There are also many Kanji associated with politics and/or geography, for example:
 * [国][kanji-国]: Country